paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 1. Select the calibration method you want to use: either "Single-point calibration" or "Multi-point calibration".
 2. On the main screen of the app, click "Calibrate"
    * If you have just connected a new sensor, the app does not allow you to calibrate right away.
 You need to wait until the app gets at least two BG readings from the sensor, before a calibration can be applied
 3. A pop-up opens, which asks you to enter a calibration value.
+Here you enter the value from your BG reader after a finger prick.

 DONE!
-After this, the app starts to apply a correction to all the BG readings coming from the sensor.
-If you have a Nightscout installation
+After this, the app calculates the calibration curve as per the provided calibration value and starts to apply a correction to all the BG readings coming from the sensor.
+Remember to monitor the readings in the app after a calibration; if they start to go up or down within 15-20 mins, there is a chance that your BG was not actually steady at the moment of the calibration, i.e. your actual BG had already started to change, but because this change was not yet visible in the app, the calibration was not accurate.
+Practice makes perfect and over time you might learn to do a relatively accurate calibration, even when your BG is going *slowly* up or down, but the ground rule is: BG steady and in range.

-NOTE: If you notice that the calibration that you applied was bad (for whatever reason) and made the BG readings very inaccurate, you can reset all the calibrations by stopping and starting the sensor.
-Unfortunately it is not possible to remove individual calibration values
+NOTE: If you notice that the calibration that you applied was bad (for whatever reason) and made the BG readings inaccurate, you can reset all the calibrations by stopping and starting the sensor.
+Unfortunately it is not possible to remove individual calibration values.

 NOTE #2: If you change the calibration method, it resets all the previous calibrations.